Travel and Lifestyle blog

 September is one of the best months to visit New York City if you still want to enjoy the pleasant temperatures without the crazy tourist crowds.
 The temperatures range between 60-77°F (16-25°C) so the weather is perfect for sightseeing and strolling around the parks.

 If you want to enjoy the beautiful fall foliage in NYC or even go on some amazing day trips from New York City, late October is the perfect time for that.
 October is one of the least rainy months of the year with temperatures between 50-68°F (10-20°C).
-In November, temperatures drop drastically and sometimes even below 40°F (5°C) in the night.
+In November, temperatures drop drastically and sometimes even below 40°F (5°C) at the night.

 Popular events in fall:

-Winter is definitely one of the most magical season in NYC!
+Winter is definitely one of the most magical seasons in NYC!
 Since New York is one of the best Christmas destinations in the USA, visiting the Big Apple during the holidays is a great idea (if you can bear the cold and the crowds).

 The weather in winter is usually very cold, the average temperature is mostly below freezing (32°F/0°C).
 Sometimes days can be even colder, the temperature can easily drop to 5-15°F (-15°C to -10°C) and the wind chill can make the air feel colder than it actually is.

 Snowfalls are also frequent so if you’re looking for a winter wonderland for your holiday, NYC can be a great choice.
-However, snowstorms can also occur but on the other hand you can also experience clear and sunny days during winter.
+However, snowstorms can also occur but on the other hand, you can also experience clear and sunny days during winter.

 Popular events in winter: